-Due to the evaluation assurance level EAL4+ the ITSEF is obliged to repeat a subset of the developer tests as well as conduct idependent and penetration tests.
+Due to the evaluation assurance level EAL4+ the ITSEF is obliged to repeat a subset of the developer tests as well as conduct independent and penetration tests

-For the repetition of the developer tests the testbed of the developer was used in the configuration described in chapter 7.1.1.
+For the repetition of the developer tests the testbed of the developer was used.
 The independent evaluator tests follow two different test approaches.
 On the one hand tests are derived from the developer tests to examine the behaviour of the TOE in a broader approach.
 This kind of tests strengthen the confidence of the evaluators in the test approach of the developer.
 On the other hand the evaluators developed new tests of their own to examine special reactions of the TOE.
 Due to this probing the existing of certain vulnerabilities can be eleminated.